What are mortgage arrears charges?

 - whether your financial situation is likely to improve – so if you’ve fallen ill, that you’ll be able to return to work

 - whether you and the lender have been open and available to each other – and tried to work out a fair and reasonable solution

 - any payments you made to the account while it was in arrears (and how big the payments were)

 - whether your lender carried out any additional work in the months that charges were applied (and if so, what this was)

 - if the lender had told someone else to recover the debt, that it can show it’s not charging twice for the same work

 We might decide it’s fair for your lender to put in place a reduced payment plan or a repayment holiday.
 Or to allow you to pay only the interest on their mortgage for a certain period of time.

 If we decide you’ve been charged unfairly, we may ask your lender to refund part or all of the charges.

-We might also suggest that your lender pays you compensation for trouble or upset they’ve caused you.
+We might also suggest that your lender pays you compensation for distress and inconvenience they’ve caused you.

 ‘It wasn't fair to charge me arrears fees’